AdaCore/training_material/courses/ada_essentials/060_record_types/06-variant_records.rst

   **Explanation**

-  * Variant block covers all possible values of :ada:`Valid`, so no compilation error.
+  * Variant block covers all possible values of :ada:`Valid`, so no compilation error

-  * Discriminant has a value 1, which is in range, so no run-time error.
+  * Discriminant has a value (1) which is in range, so no run-time error

   * :ada:`Valid` is covered in :ada:`when` block on line 7, so
-    only field :ada:`Number` is valid.
+    only field :ada:`Number` is valid

 ------
 Quiz